NanaKwameAmponsah/custom-http-server/README.md

 - npm install
 ## Configuration

-Set the API key so that auth tests pass and production requires it:
+Set your API key so that auth tests pass and production requires it:

 ### macOS / Linux
 export API_KEY=supersecret123